AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 * Obsessive-compulsive inventory organization
 * Problems trusting strangers

 You can use the Quick-Draw table in the back of the book for more examples.
-Next, look at the Crazy-Go-Psycho meter on your character sheet and note that your **<span style="font-variant:small-caps;">Cool</span>** rank +1 determines how many CGP points you can accrue for each stage of madness.
+Next, look at the Crazy-Go-Psycho meter on your character sheet and note that your ***Cool*** rank +1 determines how many CGP points you can accrue for each stage of madness.

 For more information on the Mad Half and Psychotriggers, see the Mad Half chapter starting on page 89.

 #### Survival Tokens

-Every Survivor begins the game with a number of Survival Tokens determined by their **<span style="font-variant:small-caps;">Grit</span>** Characteristic rank.
+Every Survivor begins the game with a number of Survival Tokens determined by their ***Grit*** Characteristic rank.
 Additionally, if they gave up any Gear options, they may have a few more points.

 #### The Secret Votes

 The final step of the creation process involves you answering each of the four Secret Votes.
 Either use some note paper or one of the special custom vote cards from the website, and fill in the name of the character you choose most likely to fill each of the answers.
-During the game, if any of these answers come true, you gain an immediate ***eight***-token bonus to your Survival token stash!
+During the game, if any of these answers come true, you gain an immediate **eight**-token bonus to your Survival token stash!
 The Questions are:

 * Which character will die first?
 * Which character will betray the others first?